MichaelAquilina/Some-2D-RPG/TASKS.md

 Todo
 ----

-- [] - Pull in latest animation changes.
+- [] - Refactor naming in LPC content.
 - [] - Implement Content Importer, Processor and Writer for: animation files, tileset files and tiled map files.
 (Supposed to be much faster).
 - [] - Refactoring of the Pathfinding namespace.
 - [IP] - Add some new monsters to the map, maybe something that walks - in which case start implemeting A* algorithm.
 Check repository used by behindcurtain.